Table of Contents

 Different Types Of Bodybuilding Divisions For Women

-Women’s bodybuilding is categorised as follows, bikini, figure, physique, bodybuilding, fitness and wellness.
+Women’s bodybuilding is categorized as follows; bikini, figure, physique, bodybuilding, fitness and wellness.

-Women’s wellness division is essentially a more muscular version of a bikini athlete.
+Women’s wellness bodybuilding division is essentially a more muscular version of a bikini athlete.

 A wellness competitor will typically carry more muscle around the lower body, especially the quads, hamstrings and glutes.